 6. Ongoing Review and Plan Updates

-We provide ongoing education to all of our retirement planning clients in Atlanta, GA, helping ensure you understand how new changes may affect your finances.
+We provide ongoing education to all of our retirement planning clients in Atlanta, GA, so you can stay informed about how changes may affect your financial picture over time.

 What Our Retirement Planning Services in Atlanta, GA Do Not Include